torokernel/documentation/Networking.md

 end;
 ```
 ## SysSocketConnect()
 This function connects a socket to a remote peer.
-It returns True if sucesses, or False otherwise.
+It returns True if successes, or False otherwise.
 The function is defined as follows:
 ```pascal
 function SysSocketConnect(Socket: PSocket): Boolean;
 var